Skip to content

 none

 Max Linger TimeMaximum duration for a per-partition producer to wait for messages in order to collect a batch to buffer.
 The default value 0 means no wait.
-For non-memory buffer mode, it's advised to configure at least 5ms for less IOPS.0
+For non-memory buffer mode, 5ms will significantly reduce IOPS, though with the cost of increased latency.0 milliseconds

 More Information